jrnold/acw_battle_data/data/phisterer1883/README.md

 - `engagements.txt` Raw text of the events
 - `engagements.py` Extacts engagements from `engagements.txt` and produces `engagements.csv`.
 - `engagements.csv` Parsed list of events
+- `engagements_by_year.csv` Small table of the number of egagements by year.

 ## Links